Grooming tools: a pair of barber's scissors, nose hair trimmers and tweezers

 I am very lucky that I am fair haired (or at least, I was) so new stray sprouts haven’t been too noticeable.
 But those new “platinum” ones (btw, I love saying “platinum” as I think it oozes coolness) do catch one’s eye faster.
 Thankfully, there is no shortage of grooming tools to keep new growth under control.

-For example, I was surprised to see that my eyebrows haven’t been growing together into a classic Bert-from-Sesame-Street unibrow.
-No, Mother Nature has other plans for me.
+For example, I was surprised to see that my eyebrows haven’t been growing together into a classic unibrow.
+Mother Nature has other plans for me.
 My eyebrows are growing downward.
 It’s like the eyebrows have plans to rendez-vous with the eyelashes somewhere in the middle.

 Every once in a while, I have to take out the tweezers and pluck stray hairs from my eyelids.
-Let’s just say that the experience is not the most fun given the sensitivity of the ocular area, but fortunately, the plucking ordeal is usually over quickly enough despite the torrent of tears streaming down my cheeks.
+Let’s just say that the experience is not the most fun given the sensitivity of the ocular area, but fortunately, the plucking is usually over quickly enough despite the torrent of tears streaming down my cheeks.

 For years, what seemed to me as being the oddest place to relocate a follicle was the ear lobe.
-It really takes a strong light, projected a certain way, to reflect off the individual hair to call my attention enough to get the nose hair trimmer out to trim it.
-(It’s a very versatile tool!)
+It really takes a strong light, projected a certain way, to reflect off the individual hair to call my attention to it.
+But in the absence of that very specific angle of light, it could be weeks or months before I even see it, and could be growing wildly and creating a bit of a distraction without my knowing it.

 It’s only in recent weeks that I have noticed that little platinum hairs are starting to show up around the ear canal.
 What a moment of pride it has been to see myself bestowed with this rite of passage!

 But it is the random hairs on my neck that that prevent me from saying goodbye to barbers completely.
-While I can easily give myself a clipper cut every 2 weeks, the reality is that I do need to make a periodic appearance to make sure that the slowly increasing neck fur is under control as well, and that I did not in fact smuggle my cat into the office under my shirt.
+While I can easily give myself a clipper cut every 2 weeks, the reality is that I do need to make a periodic appearance to make sure that the slowly increasing neck fur is under control as well, and that I did not in fact smuggle in my cat under my shirt.

 When it comes to the hunt for the “over 50” stray hairs, all I can do is laugh every time I see a sprout of new hair in a spot I could never imagine hair growth, and then to pull out the heavy artillery of grooming tools to try to keep it under control.